 - Curbside pickup has proliferated even more amid safety concerns, extending from grocery pickups to curbside pet grooming at PetSmart.

 Download our new guide: Contactless loyalty: Build connections in a contactless world

-As the world becomes increasingly contactless, retailers must focus on building loyalty.
+As the world becomes increasingly contactless, retailers must focus on new ways to building loyalty that complement their existing customer loyalty program.
 Competitive brands will optimize the proliferation of contactless experiences to build human connections and engender loyalty.
 Retail marketers should work to evolve from contactless experiences to contactless loyalty.

 What is contactless loyalty?